Diffusion Secant Alignment for Score-Based Density Ratio Estimation: Background

-To address this, path-based methods construct a family of intermediate distributions $\{p_t\}_{t\in[0,1]}$ that smoothly connect $p_0$ and $p_1$.
-TRE \citep{rhodes2020telescoping} introduced this idea with a discrete ``divide-and-conquer'' strategy, using $M$ intermediate steps based on a linear interpolant,
+Recent advances in score-based DRE address this challenge by introducing a continuous path that connects the two endpoint distributions.
+Early work such as TRE \cite{rhodes2020telescoping} adopts a discrete divide-and-conquer strategy, constructing $M$ intermediate distributions based on a linear interpolant,